Skip to content

 Summary

-Managing startup applications using Task Manager in Windows 11 can significantly speed up your computer’s boot time.
-By disabling unnecessary programs that launch automatically, you free up system resources and reduce the strain on your PC during startup, making your computer start faster.
+Managing startup applications using Task Manager in Windows 11 can significantly speed up your computer's boot time.
+Disabling unneeded automated software preserves hardware capacity and reduces initial strain on the machine.

 Where do I find startup apps in 🪟 Windows 11?